 Do you have an old chair laying around with outdated upholstery?
 Don't get rid of it yet; give it a fabulous new look with paint!
 Read on in this post to learn our tips and tricks for how to get started with fabric painting.

 In this tutorial we'll show you how to paint your fabric and upholstery to make it beautiful again.
-If you'd rather watch a video, we also have a video tutorial available towards the bottom of the page!

 As always with painting, start by shaking your can thoroughly, then opening it up and giving it a stir.
 To avoid potentially contaminating your entire can of paint, pour some off into a cup for use on your project.